leolyliu/CORE4D-Instructions/README.md

 Yun Liu*, Chengwen Zhang*, Ruofan Xing, Bingda Tang, Bowen Yang, Li Yi

-## Plans

-* 2025/1/25: We have received several valuable suggestions of the dataset, and is preparing CORE4D-Real V3 and CORE4D-Synthetic V2.
-We expect to release them in 2025/4.

 ## Data Update Records

 * 2024/8/17: Uploaded V2 of CORE4D-Real, including updated human motions in "CORE4D_Real_human_object_motions_v2"